Young woman reclines on couch holding a secured credit card and digital tablet.

 Build credit history

-Your secured credit card may build credit history as long as the credit card company reports your activity to a major credit bureau.
+As long as the credit card company reports your account activity to a major credit bureau, your secured card will help you establish a credit history.
 Each credit bureau uses data from lenders about your spending, payments, and balances to create a credit report, which is the basis for your credit score.

 Graduate to an unsecured card